Introduction to InlineXBRL

 - It is not possible to tag any value of a table that is included as "image" in a document.

-- For MS Word documents it is not required, but recommended to use styles (heading 1, heading 2, etc.) to structure the documents.
+- For MS Word documents it is required to use styles (heading 1, heading 2, etc.) to structure the documents.
 The chapter headings are used by the Tagger to allow easy navigation through the document.
 All tables that have to be tagged must be normal Word tables (no embedded Excel or similar).
+To change the outline level of styles, right click on the paragraph and select "Paragraph" and then set "Outline level".
+For more information look at our FAQ item 20 and 21.

 - InDesign documents (IDD) can be tagged by exporting to ePub _(File → Export to ePub).
 The document must use fonts that are available for web-browsing (XHMTL).